5 dogs reunited with Indiana soldiers who helped rescue them

 Paws of War is a national organization that helps the military save animals they rescue overseas.
 They also provide a variety of other resources, like service dogs for veterans.

-“These animal provided a lifeline.
+“These animals provided a lifeline.
 I have an incredible responsibility in talking to some of these soldiers who have experienced intense trauma and stress and these animals mean so much,” said Dawson.

+This story was originally published by Jessica Gruenling at Scripps News Indianapolis.